Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Stages

-The direction of the analysis process (if necessary)
+Direction of the analysis process (if necessary)

 Relevance of the project topic

-Deadlines: December - April.
+Dates: December – April.

 Achieving this goal is possible if you solve the following tasks:

-• The principle of cooperation and co-creation presupposes the unity of an adult and a child as equal partners, provides the opportunity for self-development of each, dialogical interaction, the predominance of empathy in interpersonal relationships.
+• The principle of cooperation and co-creation presupposes the unity of an adult and a child as equal partners, provides the opportunity for self-development of each, dialogical interaction, and the predominance of empathy in interpersonal relationships.

-• The principle of local history is realized through the maximum inclusion in the educational process of the culture of the Angara region.
+• The principle of local history is implemented through the maximum inclusion of the culture of the Angara region in the educational process.

-• The principle of taking into account age characteristics and concentricity allows us to consider various problems at an accessible level, and then return to the previously studied material at a new, higher level.
+• The principle of taking into account age characteristics and concentricity allows us to consider various problems at an accessible level, and then return to previously studied material at a new, higher level.

 Predicted result: